kevinjiang14/Wear_Where/README.md

 - You can now view all source files in Android Studio, and debug by using the green triangle.

 **Running it on Android**
-- Install the application from the Google Play Store.
+- Install the application from the Google Play Store from [here](https://play.google.com/store/apps/details?id=com.ubcse.kevin.wear_where).
 - Provide the requested permissions, and you're good to go!

 # Technical Details